gustavos86/gustavos86.github.io/_posts/2024-06-20-EC2-Roles-and-Instance-Profiles.md

 # Introduction

 **IMPORTANT**
-*The outputs shown here where taken from a temporary AWS account which has now been deleted.*
+*The outputs shown here were taken from a temporary AWS account which has now been deleted*

+**Note**
+*The words "associate" and "attach" are used interchangeably*

+In this guide we are going to:

+- Create a new IAM Policy which has read access to a specific S3 bucket
+- Create an IAM Role and associate the IAM Policy to it
+- Create an IAM Instance Profile and associate the IAM Role to it
+- Associate the IAM Isntance Profile to an EC2 instance

 Amazon EC2 instances should be able to securely access other AWS services.
 Credentials need to be rotated regularly to minimize the adverse impact of a security breach.